Joekd1/nand2tetris-part1/05/README.md

 ### Reading notes

-This is the part where everything com together.
+This is the part where everything comes together.
 We use the chips built in the previous chapter to construct the **entire Hack computer** step by step:

 - We build the memory chip which contains a *RAM16k*,